Ukraine works to resume grain exports, flags Russian strikes as risk

 "We continue technical preparations for the launch of exports of agricultural products from our ports," Infrastructure Minister Oleksandr Kubrakov said in a Facebook post.

-According to the Ukrainian military, two Kalibr missiles fired from Russian warships hit the area of a pumping station at the port and two others were shot down by air defence forces.
+The Ukrainian military said two Kalibr missiles fired from Russian warships hit the area of a pumping station at the port and two others were shot down by air defence forces.

-Russia said on Sunday its forces had hit a Ukrainian warship and a weapons store in Odesa with its high-precision missiles.
+Russia said on Sunday its forces had hit a Ukrainian warship and a weapons store in Odesa with precision missiles.

 The deal signed by Moscow and Kyiv on Friday was hailed as a diplomatic breakthrough that would help curb soaring global food prices by restoring Ukrainian grain shipments to pre-war levels of 5 million tonnes a month. read more

-But Zelenskiy's economic advisor warned on Sunday the strike on Odesa signalled that could be out of reach.

-"Yesterday's strike indicates that it will definitely not work like that," Oleh Ustenko told Ukrainian television.
+But Zelenskiy's economic advisor, Oleh Ustenko, told Ukrainian television the strike "indicates that it will definitely not work like that".

 He said Ukraine could export 60 million tonnes of grain over the next nine months, but it would take up to 24 months if its ports' operations were disrupted. read more